CloudTAK Deploy🔗

 Note that the relationship between subdomains in the tree is important as CloudTAK will automatically generate Content Security Policy (CSP) headers that allow the API & Web UI to access the Media and Tile servers.

-- The Tile server must be on a subdomain of the API & Web UI (e.g. tiles.map.example.com) AND must be named tiles
+The following rules must be adhered to unless customizing the nginx configuration files directly: - The API & Web UI must be on the same level subdomain (e.g. map.example.com & video.example.com) - The Tile server must be on a subdomain of the API & Web UI (e.g. tiles.map.example.com) AND must be named tiles

-AWS Deployment
+AWS Deployment🔗

-Initial Install & Setup
+Initial Install & Setup🔗

 The following instructions will guide you through deploying CloudTAK using AWS CloudFormation